 I'm a Practitioner and an Enthusiast.
 Welcome to the real world!
 I’ve been using Linux for the last 15 years in real-world projects.
 I’m not just a random guy that teaches Linux Administration.
 Just imagine that during this time I’ve learned and applied more and more almost on a daily basis.
 And now I’m giving everything to you!

-You'll learn not only some commands and tools, but also how to combine them for real-word jobs.
-After this course you'll be an effective Linux System Engineer or Administrator!
+You'll learn not only some commands and tools but also how to combine them for real-world jobs.
+After this course, you'll be an effective Linux System Engineer or Administrator!

 The topics covered in this Linux Administration course are:

 Setting Up the Environment (Installing both Ubuntu and CentOS)

 The Linux Terminal In Depth